-Subject to an appropriate risk management system, the Fund may invest in any and all derivatives permitted under the Law of 2010 that are based on assets that may be acquired for the Fund or on financial indices, interest rates, exchange rates or currencies.
+Subject to an appropriate risk management system, the Fund may invest in any and all derivatives permitted under the Money Market Funds Regulation in conjunction with the Law of 2010 that are based on assets that may be acquired for the Fund or on financial indices, interest rates, exchange rates or currencies.
 In particular, these include options, financial futures and swaps (including total return swaps), as well as combinations thereof.
 These can be used not only for hedging the Fund's assets but may also be part of the investment strategy.